aws-solutions-library-samples/guidance-for-battery-digital-twin-on-aws/README.md

 ### Cost

 You are responsible for the cost of the AWS services used while running this Guidance.
-The cost for running this Guidance with the default settings in the Default AWS Region US East-1 (N. Virginia) is approximately $181.43 per month for processing 200,000 records/month in the solution.
+As of 8th May 2024, the cost for running this Guidance with the default settings in the Default AWS Region US East-1 (N. Virginia) is approximately $859.60 USD per month for processing 86,4000 records/month in the solution.

 We recommend creating a Budget through AWS Cost Explorer to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.